Depo-Provera

 What the lawsuit is about

-Depo-Provera Lawsuit Update: May 2026
+Depo-Provera Lawsuit Update: July 2026

 Case Status Snapshot

-- Primary injury: Meningioma brain tumors
+- Primary injury: intracranial meningioma brain tumors

 Litigation Updates and Timeline